BloomTech-Labs/dep-story-squad-fe-c/src/state/README.md

 # Recoil - Global State Management

+## What is `Recoil`?

-`Recoil` is a gloabl state management library for `React` still in development by the team at Facebook.
+`Recoil` is a global state management library for `React` still in development by the team at Facebook.
 It has been opened up to the public and available for use in other projects.
-It is only compatable with `Functional` Components using `Hooks` in `React`.
+It is only compatible with `Functional` Components using `Hooks` in `React`.
 It cannot currently be use with `Class` Components. `Recoil` provides a simple yet powerful solution to implementing a global state management solution in your applications.

 `Recoil` state is divided into 2 main categories:

 ---

-`Atoms`
+### `Atoms`

 > A piece of global state that can be accessed by any component in the app